Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 To feed itself, it filters the sea water by opening its mouth wide, gobbling up plankton, small fish and tiny crustaceans.
 I let you imagine the quantity of proteins needed by such a big animal...

-I had already talked a lot about this subject, during two previous diving trips marked by encounters with this big giant of the sea: in the Philippines in 2018, and in Mexico in 2014.
+I had already talked a lot about this topic, during two previous diving trips marked by encounters with this big giant of the sea: in the Philippines in 2018, and in Mexico in 2014.

 When you like it, you don't count.
 Impossible to become blasé about the whale shark...
 So I'm really glad I could add a new episode to the series.
 It was early 2020, in the Philippines, just before the health crisis...